Free Shipping on all orders over $150

 We recommend a multi-pronged approach to experiencing your best natural menopause journey.
 Nutrition and hydration play a huge role along with movement, community, humour and appropriate supplementation among other things.

-We offer the evidence-backed efficacy of 40+ and 55+ to help alleviate the signs and symptoms of peri- and post-menopause.
+We offer the evidence-based efficacy of Merry Peri® and Perky Post® to help alleviate the signs and symptoms of peri- and post-menopause.

 Share with a friend